CompNet/conivel/README.md

 for heuristic in "left" "right" "neighbors" "random" "bm25" "samenoun"; do

     sents_nb_list="[1, 2, 3, 4, 5, 6]"
+    # neighbors heuristc can only retrieve pair of sentence
     if [[ "${heuristic}" = "neighbors" ]]; then
 	sents_nb_list="[2, 4, 6]"
     fi